diehlkj/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    Document object model.
+The DOM is an API that defines the logical structure of the document and is how the document is accessed and changed.

 2. What is an event?

+    An event in the broad sense of programming is an action or something that occurs in the system you are programming.
+In the context of HTML events, they are ‘things’ that happen to HTML elements.
+Think clicking a link, scrolling the page, dragging a file, or copying text.

 3. What is an event listener?

+    An event listener is a function that ‘listens’ for a certain event to occur then performs a task.

 4. Why would we convert a NodeList into an Array?

+    Although a node list has a similar structure to an array, it does not allow for the use of many array methods.
+By converting the NodeList to an array, we are then able to manipulate it through array methods.

 5. What is a component?

+    A component is a reusable piece of code that can be used to create elements with shared style and functionality.

 ### Git Set up